 So far, we’ve explained why the proteinogenic amino acid isn’t among the most impressive testosterone boosters despite the initial hype.
 Nonetheless, there’s a chance that you’re still eager to try it yourself, so we’ll give you the basics.

-While your chosen D-aspartic acid powder will come with dosage instructions, it’s best not to take more than three milligrams daily for up to two weeks.
+While your chosen D-aspartic acid powder will come with dosage instructions, it’s best not to take more than 1.5-3 grams daily for up to two weeks.
 This will allow you to check your tolerance, aside from giving you the chance to see whether it’s really working.

 Although there are no established guidelines on maximum dosage, most people who rely on DAA will tell you that taking more than 20 grams per day can be dangerous.
 As we’ve discussed earlier, an excessive intake of the amino acid might end up reducing your testosterone.